NLog/NLog/README.md

 them with contextual information, format them according to your preference and send them to one or more targets such as file or database.

-.NET, C/C++ and COM interop APIs are supported so that all your application components including legacy modules written in C++/COM can route their log messages through a common engine.

 NLog is open source software, licensed under the terms of BSD license.
 See LICENSE.txt for details.